davidhaddad7/dinocpu-wq20/assignments/assignment-1.md

 ## Code portion

-You will upload the three files that you changed to Gradescope on the [Lab 1]() assignment.
+You will upload the two files that you changed to Gradescope on the [Lab 1]() assignment.

 - `src/main/scala/components/alucontrol.scala`
 - `src/main/scala/single-cycle/cpu.scala`